Labheshm11/myreadme/README.md

 # Exploratory Data analysis (Spotify dataset)

 ## Description
-This is a eda which makes us understand the basic fundamentals in the spotify dataset
+This is a eda which makes us understand the basic fundamentals in the spotify dataset from kaggle

 ### Technologies
 Python-(pandas,numpy,matplotlib,Kaggle(dataset)